AntonioSouls/TAGD_Project3_Analisi-e-Modellazione-delle-prestazioni-di-PostgreSQL/README.md

-# Postgres performance analysis and modeling
+# Postgres Performance Analysis and Modeling
 The purpose of the project is to model the performance of a DBMS based on your computer and the TPC-H benchmark.
 The project consists of the following points; the bottleneck should be specified for each.